Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: Smartphones as experimental tools

 \section{Smartphones as experimental tools}

-Increasing digitalization within society has significantly shaped the teaching and learning of physics \cite[cf. e.g.,][]{Chen.2012,Girwidz.2019}, especially in the area of demonstration and student experiments.
-Over the past 10 to 15 years, smartphones have been recognized as valuable digital tools for physics experiments.
-Their great potential is based on the high prevalence and availability of smartphones\footnote{cf. Bring Your Own Device (BYOD) trend also in higher education \cite{Sundgren.2017}} as well as the quality and variety of built-in sensors.
-Described as "a lab in the pocket" \cite{Stampfer.2020} and "digital Swiss pocket knives for physics education" \cite{Kuhn.2022b}, smartphones enable numerous qualitative and quantitative physics experiments, especially in acoustics and mechanics, at minimal cost.
-They facilitate digitized data collection similar to real labs with sufficient precision and accuracy \cite{Organtini.2022} and can measure various quantities simultaneously using different sensors \cite{Sukariasih.2019}.
+Increasing digitalization within society has significantly transformed physics teaching and learning \cite[cf. e.g.,][]{Chen.2012,Girwidz.2019}, especially in the area of demonstration and student experiments.
+Over the past 10 to 15 years, smartphones have emerged as versatile and valuable digital tools for conducting physics experiments, owing to their high prevalence and widespread availability\footnote{cf. Bring Your Own Device (BYOD) trend also in higher education \cite{Sundgren.2017}} and their various high-quality built-in sensors.
+Often described as "a lab in the pocket" \cite{Stampfer.2020} and "digital Swiss pocket knives for physics education" \cite{Kuhn.2022b}, smartphones support a wide range of inexpensive, qualitative and quantitative physics experiments, especially in acoustics and mechanics.
+They enable digitized data collection of different physics quantities simultaneously via multiple sensors \cite{Sukariasih.2019} with sufficient precision and accuracy similar to real labs \cite{Organtini.2022}.
 By replacing traditional, maybe confusing lab equipment with familiar everyday tools, smartphones may help students focus more on the experiments' content \cite{Kuhn.2022b}.
-Their portability allows flexible data collection outside the classroom or lab, both at students' homes and in the field \cite{Vieyra.2015}.
-This is expected to lead to more authentic data collection and data sets in relevant everyday settings, following approaches like situated learning and context-based science education \cite{Vieyra.2015,Kuhn.2022b}.
+Their portability makes them ideal for flexible data collection outside the classroom or lab at students' homes and in the field \cite{Vieyra.2015}.
+This is expected to promote authentic data collection and data sets in relevant everyday settings, following approaches of situated learning and context-based science education \cite{Vieyra.2015,Kuhn.2022b}, thereby bridging the gap between classroom and real-world problems and supporting students' motivation \cite{Kuhn.2010,Kuhn.2010b}.
 Smartphone-based experiments are assumed to engage students more deeply \cite{Vieyra.2015,Stampfer.2020}, particularly in building setups \cite{Organtini.2022}, and may offer autonomy in physics experimentation \cite{Kuhn.2022b} and making own decisions, which is important for open active learning \cite{Organtini.2022}.
-Applications like \textit{Physics Toolbox}, \textit{Science Journal}, or \textit{phyphox} make the use of built-in sensors easily accessible and include features like data export, remote access, high adaptability to the user's expertise, e.g. in data configuration and analysis \cite{Vieyra.2015,Staacks.2018}, or connectivity to external sensors \cite{Dorsel.2018}.
-Additionally, they provide instant data visualization in various ways, which may enhance students' representational competence \cite{Kuhn.2022b}, graphical modeling skills \cite{Vieyra.2015}, and their ability to reflect on measurements and their alignment with models \cite{Organtini.2022}.
+Applications like \textit{Physics Toolbox}, \textit{Science Journal}, or \textit{phyphox} make the use of built-in sensors easily accessible and include features like data export, remote access, high adaptability to the user's expertise, e.g., in data configuration and analysis \cite{Vieyra.2015,Staacks.2018}, or connectivity to external sensors \cite{Dorsel.2018}.
+Additionally, they provide real-time data visualization in various ways that may strengthen students' representational competence \cite{Kuhn.2022b}, graphical modeling skills \cite{Vieyra.2015}, and their ability to reflect on measurements and their alignment with models \cite{Organtini.2022}.